Most Properties in Shah Alam

 The city of Shah Alam is a top choice for young families and professionals to live especially those who work in Klang Valley, From oil palm and rubber plantations into a modern industrial landscape.

-Situated between Petaling Jaya and Klang, the city recorded 3,963 property transactions in 2018, more than its neighbours Puchong, Klang and Subang/USJ – with boundaries expanding from 41.69 SQ KM to 290.3 SQ KM consisting of 56 Sections.
+Situated between Petaling Jaya and Klang, the city recorded 3,963 property transactions in 2018, more properties than its neighbors Puchong, Klang, and Subang/USJ – with boundaries expanding from 41.69 SQ KM to 290.3 SQ KM consisting of 56 sections.

 Home to over 650, 000 people